onlyasmalllizard/noteTaker/README.md

 # noteTaker

 noteTaker is a web app that stores the notes you make in your browser's local storage.
+You can view a deployed version [here](https://onlyasmalllizard.github.io/noteTaker/).

 ## Feature Wish List